Deleting an Amazon EBS Snapshot

 If you make periodic snapshots of a volume, the snapshots are incremental so that only the blocks on the device that have changed since your last snapshot are saved in the new snapshot.
 Even though snapshots are saved incrementally, the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to restore the volume.

-To delete a snapshot
+To delete a snapshot using the console

 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

-Click Snapshots in the navigation pane.
+Choose Snapshots in the navigation pane.

-Select a snapshot and click Delete Snapshot.
+Select a snapshot and then choose Delete from the Actions list.

-Click Yes, Delete.
+Choose Yes, Delete.